 In some cases the older generation has problems with stairs.
 If wheel chair entry, elevators, pool lifts or other special equipment is required, include that into your search.
 Almost all property postings will include a list of amenities.

 Are you or other individuals in the party travelling with a pet dog?
 Animal policies are different at each property.
 Study descriptions thoroughly.
 A number of restrictions could dismiss a potential vacation property.
 Examine your contract carefully!
 Additional fees or deposits may be applied to your agreement.
 If in doubt, ask the property manager and get it in writing.

 It Is Time to Search

-Several internet resources exist to match vacationers with rental owners..
-Together with Homeaway, VRBO and Tripadvisor, we suggest searching Google for "Hilton Head local rentals" for local rental home management companies.
-Local vacation rental management companies take pride in a top-quality rental experience.
+.
+In combination with Homeaway, VRBO and Tripadvisor, we advise searching Google for "Hilton Head local vacation rentals" for local rental home management companies.
+Local companies will often have a unique collection of rental homes daily and weekly.

-Re-read the description to be certain the vacation home has everything you need.
-If it is something is missing, the rental home management company might know of very similar properties that better fit your style and budget..
+Re-read the description to ensure the rental home has everything required.
+If lacking, the rental management company might know of comparable properties that suit your style and budget..

 - Power bills

 - Pool Heating